yngtodd/notes/compute_env/python_machinelearning.rst

 familiar with it.
 You may already know all of this, forgive me if you do.
 If you aren't super familiar with the command line, here is a pretty good tutorial_.

+*Notes*

+There is a ton of information out there, and it can be pretty crazy to wade through.
+Hopefully this doesn't seem like some crazy dense forest that you can get lost in.
+Or maybe it does, just hopefully in a good way.
+Let me know if you have any questions.
+There are tons of other resources out there that I can point you to if you want to dig into some of these topics!

 .. _Anaconda: https://www.anaconda.com/download/#macos
 .. _here: https://www.anaconda.com/download/#macos
 .. _Kaggle: https://www.kaggle.com